La Jolla Institute for Immunology

-La Jolla Institute for Immunology is a non-profit research organization located in La Jolla, California.
+La Jolla Institute for Immunology (LJI) is a non-profit research organization in La Jolla, a community of San Diego, California.
+The institute was founded in 1988.
 It is located in UC San Diego’s Research Park.
 The institute researches immunology and immune system diseases.
 The institute employs 220 M.D.s and Ph.D.s, including 23 faculty members and more than 450 employees.
-Dr. Mitchell Kronenberg has served as its president and scientific director since 2003.
-The institute was founded in 1988.
+Dr. Erica Ollmann Saphire has served as its president and CEO since 2021.

 La Jolla Institute for Immunology is a collaborative research organization that has forged many partnerships within the research community in San Diego, across the United States, and abroad.
 The institute's biomedical research facility covers 145,000 square feet inclusive of specialized research rooms suited for all aspects of molecular and cellular biology.